CNC Machining Design Guide

 Background

-Where deeper holes are required specialised drill bits are required.
+Where deeper holes are required, specialised drill bits are required.
 These usually are limited to minimum 3mm diameter.

 Recommended